 Dates, instructions, FAQs, and materials for the 2021 cycle will be updated in mid-May.
 Please check this page again or contact Kathleen.Land@ucsf.edu.

 Part 1: the Educator's Portfolio

-The Educator’s Portfolio (EP) helps faculty make visible the most important contributions in education among five roles of an educator: Teaching, Mentoring and Advising, Curriculum Development and Instructional Design, Educational Leadership, and Learner Assessment.
-Candidates are strongly encouraged to review examples of current AME members' EPs to guide their EP development.
-See the section headed “Examples of Completed Templates” on the Educator's Portfolio page.
+The Educator’s Portfolio (EP) helps faculty make visible the most important contributions in education among five Roles of an educator: Teaching; Mentoring and Advising; Curriculum Development and Instructional Design and Technology; Educational Leadership, and Learner Assessment.
+There is a template for each Role.
+Applicants are encouraged to review examples of current AME members’ EPs to guide their EP development.
+Examples for each Role are available except for Teaching because that template has changed substantially for the 2021 cycle.
+See the section headed “Examples of Completed Templates” on the Educator’s Portfolio page.